Veza/oaa-community/salesforce/README.md

   * Click **Save**

 ### Veza Prerequisites
-1. Generate an [API key](https://docs.veza.com/api/authentication) for your Veza user.
+1. Generate an API key for your Veza user.
+API keys can be managed in the Veza interface under Administration -> API Keys.
+For detailed instructions consult the Veza User Guide.

 ### Command Line
 1. Ensure `pip` is up-to-date; dependencies will fail to install unless `pip >= 21.0`